Frequently Asked Questions

 The system will allow you to log in and renew once you are within 60 days of expiration, and up to 30 days following expiration for an additional fee.

-What if I am past 30 days of my license expiring?
+What if I am 30 days past my license expiring?

 Will I get a reminder to renew my license?